Xcode is a large suite of software development tools and libraries from Apple.

 fisher rkbk60/onedark-fish

-Create a file called config.fish
+Create a file called config.fish in the ~/.config/fish directory

 zed ~/.config/fish/config.fish